 Coming to the high school is a major step in your child’s education.
 The following terms and definitions may be helpful to you as your child progresses through the high school.

-Hybrid/Online Course—These courses provide students who participate in the Scholars Academy with a learning experience that offers flexibility.
+Hybrid Courses—These courses provide students who participate in the RSA with a learning experience that offers flexibility.
 Hybrid Courses meet face-to-face 1 or 2 days a week.
 The other days of the week the class meets digitally.
 This schedule will allow students flexibility in how they use their time and the resources which are available to them.
 Students will gain valuable experience learning in an environment in which they are responsible for managing their time and effort.
 These collegiate style courses will prepare students for college and career where these skills are invaluable.
-Students must meet Scholars Academy Criteria for this option: 3.0 GPA, 90% minimum attendance, no discipline concerns.
+Students must meet RSA criteria for this option: 3.0 GPA, 90% minimum attendance, no discipline concerns.

-Hybrid Online Course Offerings include: Creative Writing, AP Lit and Comp, Computer Imaging II, Wealth Management/Personal Finance, College Comp I, College Comp II.
+Hybrid Online Course Offerings include: AP Lit and Comp, College Comp I, College Comp II, Computer Imaging II, Creative Writing, Wealth Management/Personal Finance.

 A student’s academic standing in relation to his/her class members is referred to as class rank.
 The final class rank is determined by comparing each student’s weighted cumulative GPA.